How to buy Challenger Exploration (CEL) shares

-Challenger Exploration Limited is an oil & gas e&p business based in Australia.
-Challenger Exploration shares (CEL) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.215 – a decrease of 2.27% over the previous week. and has a market cap (total outstanding shares value) of $139.5 million.
+Challenger Exploration Limited is an other precious metals & mining business based in Australia.
+Challenger Exploration shares (CEL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Challenger Exploration has a trailing 12-month revenue of around $6.3 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Challenger Exploration